Menu

 At a Glance

-Balos Lagoon on Crete's Gramvousa Peninsula is where three seas converge to create turquoise waters and white sand paradise.
-This comprehensive guide covers everything you need to know about accessing and experiencing Greece's most stunning and photographed beach destination.
+Balos Lagoon on Crete's Gramvousa Peninsula is where three seas converge creating turquoise waters and pristine white sand beaches.
+This remote paradise requires effort to reach but rewards visitors with Greece's most photographed and stunning coastal destination.

 Table of Contents